 Here comes the rainy season!
-After all these magnificient sunny and warm autumn days, we now welcome colder air and blustering rain.
+After all these sunny and warmer days, we now welcome colder air and blustering rain.
 In a mountain town like Whistler, we all squeal with excitement at water drops falling to the ground, knowing that snowflakes are accumulating atop the mountain peaks.
 Yes, the days are shorter and darker, and slow season is… well slow.
 But there are many things we can do to stay happy and healthy during this resting period.

 One of the things I love the most about the rainy days of fall is cooking.
 Whether it be catering to a group of friends for Thanksgiving, or stocking up on homemade soups, sauces and curries, there’s always something steaming on my stove.
 Nothing I love more than coming back from a fresh and wet forest walk with my dogs and entering a cozy, warm home filled with comforting, intoxicating homecooked smells.